Ashida Kim Homepage

 Who was Ashida Kim's teacher?

 Ashida Kim replies: "My Sensei's name, as given in Forbidden Fighting Techniques, (one of the many titles Paladin Press has stolen from me), was Shendai.
 Does that help?
 What difference does it make?
 My teacher will not fight for me.
 Nor will any certificate shield me from harm.
 I am who I am, a traveler on the Way.
 I have had many teachers and many friends, but I learned what I know through patience, practice, and perseverance.
-The Ninja have a saying, "Train yourself and be your own master." "
+The Ninja have a saying, "Train yourself and be your own master."

 What is the difference between Ninpo and Ninjitsu?

 Ashida Kim replies: "The difference is that Ninpo was a 'knock-off name' used by many Bujinkan instructors to distance themselves from their former masters when they finally caught on to the scam and broke away to form their own clubs.
-Nin-'po' at best would be translated as 'silent [nin] - step ["po" in Japanese, "pu" in Chinese]'.
+Nin-'po' at best would be translated as 'silent [nin] - arts ["po" in Japanese, "pu" in Chinese]'.
 Please note that this term, 'pu', was first used by myself in 'Secrets of the Ninja'."
 [Likewise, there was no such term as "Ninja-To" to describe the characteristic, short, straight, sword of the Ninja until 1980 when Master Kim used it in Book of the Ninja.
 Although it is now commonly used by "experts!"
 Before that time it was known as "shinobi gatana"- Sword of Darkness.]

 Isn't Ninjitsu illegal?